ironicbadger/pms-wiki/docs/index.md

     ---

     Learn what "a PMS" is and see [Alex's example PMS build](01-overview/alexs-example-builds.md).
-Discover how you can dive-in and why you might want to build yourself a freedom respecting NAS.
+Discover how you can dive in and why you might want to build yourself a freedom-respecting NAS.

     [:octicons-arrow-right-24: Getting started](01-overview/index.md)